 * Easy monthly payments.
 No long term contract, can be canceled at any time.

 * Online Fire Training included annually - Two Fire Marshal, One Fire Extinguisher course and One Basic Fire Training course.

 Why use Fire Assessment Services (UK) Ltd?

 We are independent Fire Assessors based in Solihull, West Midlands and committed to offering the most comprehensive, professional and personal service.
 All our clients value the fact that we are always available to offer advice and help whenever needed.

-Our Fire Assessors are trained to the highest standard and have years of experience within fire safety and prevention.
-Our assessors are members of the Institute of Fire Engineers, Institute of Fire Safety Management, Institute of Fire Prevention Officers and NEBOSH accredited.
+Our Fire Assessors are trained to the highest standard and have years of experience in fire safety and prevention.
+Our assessors are members of the Institute of Fire Engineers, Institute of Fire Safety Management, Institute of Fire Prevention Officers and NEBOSH and BAFE SP205 Life Fire Risk Assessment accredited.

 The Fire Risk Assessment reports are to the highest standard (including PAS 79) being both comprehensive but user friendly.

 It is the responsibility of the person with control over premises, to carry out a fire risk assessment to identify any hazards associated with the structure, means of escape, detection and alarm systems, emergency procedures, training and provisions for fighting fires.
 A fire risk assessment is a formal assessment of the hazards, identifying issues that require attention to reduce the likelihood of a fire and to ensure that in the event of a fire, everyone can leave the building in plenty of time to reach a place of safety .We will carry out an assessment of your premises, processes and systems to determine the likely risk of fire and make recommendations to reduce or eliminate the risk.
 In carrying out this assessment, we will refer to legislation, guidance and British Standards, including: